wnbui/aws-lambda-bedrock/README.md

 This project demonstrates how to build a serverless AWS application that integrates with AWS Bedrock using a Lambda function and API Gateway.
 The infrastructure is provisioned with Terraform and deployment is automated using GitHub Actions.
 This application can be integrated into any other application to add AI functionality.

+## GitHub Actions

+An automatic GitHub Action has been added to scan for secrets on every push or pull to the repo.

 An optional CI/CD pipleline is added for AWS deployment for Terraform.
 This can be triggered manually using GitHub Actions or customized to run jobs automatically.

-An additional GitHub Action to cleanup infrastructure to easily destroy provisioned AWS resources.
+An additional manual GitHub Action to cleanup infrastructure to easily destroy provisioned AWS resources.

 ## AWS Architecture